 Not sure who to start connecting with?
 Here are some starting points:

-- Alumni found on LinkedIn, UCR Career Network, and/or CareerShift
+- Online: LinkedIn, UCR Career Network, and/or CareerShift

 - Anyone you meet socially who takes an interest in your career goals